 How the serious business of having a laugh works

 If you’re looking to make better connections in business, there is a strong argument for the use of comedy.
 However, be aware that humour is much more than just the delivery of a punchline as the UK’s Chief Secretary to the Treasury and Liberal Democrat MP, Danny Alexander, proved at a party conference.
 Unlike London Mayor Boris Johnson, who had delegates at the Conservative Conference laughing uncontrollably about chocolate Hobnobs & more, the eternal straight man Danny got little more than a mild ‘titter’ when trying to tell a joke.

-Good humour has to be thought through and delivered appropriately so that it cuts right through to the audience’s unconscious mind.
+The serious business of having a laugh has to be thought through.
+Humour must be delivered appropriately so it cuts right through to the audience’s unconscious mind.
 Planning, preparation as well as talent is required and this brilliant short promotional film aimed at budding entrepreneurs, shows how an original idea mixed with great scripting, powerful imagery and timing hits the spot.

 The Power of being Different As the youngentrepreneur.com film demonstrates so well, crafted humour creates difference and allows a distinctive and well positioned message to be remembered.
 It stands to reason that effective viral marketing campaigns such as Trunk Monkey are often driven by humour.

 The South African airline that flew me to Cape Town used humour consistently to be distinctly different.
 For example, unlike all their competitors their planes didn’t carry the airline name on the fuselage.
 Instead, one had two big green arrows pointing upwards alongside the words ‘This Way Up’.

 Another had varied words all over the fuselage (see image) including the phrase ‘The Go Go Juice’ with an arrow pointing towards the fuel cap.
 Long before the plane landed at Cape Town I had made my mind up to fly with the airline again.